How Doveton College began

 At that time, the government was implementing a state wide reform program to revitalise schooling in disadvantaged areas of Victoria.
 As part of the regeneration program, 5 schools were closed and one school Doveton College was created.
 It was to become more than a stand alone school through the vision and financial backing of the Colman Foundation.

 The state government, the Colman Foundation and the federal government agreed to establish a unique partnership to plan, build and operate the new facility, Doveton College.
 It is the first government school partnership of its kind in Australia.

 The Colman Foundation donated $1.8 million to the construction of the school and Early Learning Centre, on top of the state and federal governments’ $36 million contribution.

-The Foundation has also pledged long-term annual funding until at least 2017 for programs and community facilities at the College.
+The Foundation also pledged a 10 year annual funding support for programs and community facilities at the College.

 More than a school

 The College has an Early Learning Centre and Prep-Year 9 school at its centre, with wrap-around health, family and children’s services on site.
 It is Australia’s first fully integrated education service, offering child and family services.

 Creates strong links between early years services and school

 Families have quicker, more efficient access to services

 Clearer referral pathways for families and service agencies